What Should You Do if You Have Two Focal Points in Your Living Room?

 Imagine you’re an artist with a blank canvas; contrast and variety are your vibrant paint colors that bring everything to life.

-Just like in that artist’s painting, designers might juxtapose different styles, textures, or colors near each focal point to create distinct but harmonious areas within the room.
+Just like in that artist’s painting, if we juxtapose different styles, textures, or colors near each focal point, we’ll create distinct but harmonious areas within the room.

 Say you have two focal points in your living room – a huge tv on one wall and a large rustic fireplace on the other side of the room.
 They’re different, right?
 That’s where the magic of contrast comes in.